bloom-works/opportunities/CommunicationSpecialist.md

 We are looking for an experienced Communication Specialist to work on a cross-functional team — that includes our government partners — to deliver better outcomes for stakeholders.
 We’re partnering with the State of Connecticut to help them stand up a digital service team with an initial focus on services for families and young children.

-### About the project
-We’ve partnered with the State of Connecticut to build and improve services critical to families with young children, and stand up a digital service team ready to roll with projects that will most improve services for high needs populations.
-We’re working with the Department of Administrative Services and the Office of Early Childhood to make Connecticut a shining example of what’s possible when we build (or rebuild) services from citizen’s needs upwards.

 ### In this role, you will
 #### Build awareness and share what we learn
 - Find the story in the work we’re doing